Medication Summary

 Amoxicillin (Amoxil, Biomox, Trimox)

-This is a component of drug combination therapy that effectively treats duodenal ulcer or gastric ulcers associated with H pylori infection.
+This is a component of drug combination therapy that effectively treats duodenal ulcer or gastric ulcer associated with H pylori infection.
 It interferes with the synthesis of cell wall mucopeptides during active multiplication, resulting in bactericidal activity against susceptible bacteria.
 Administer with omeprazole or lansoprazole plus clarithromycin in proton pump inhibitor–based triple therapy.

 Clarithromycin (Biaxin)

 This is a semisynthetic macrolide antibiotic that reversibly binds to the P site of the 50S ribosomal subunit of susceptible organisms and may inhibit RNA-dependent protein synthesis by stimulating the dissociation of peptidyl t-RNA from ribosomes, causing bacterial growth inhibition.
-This component of drug combination therapy effectively treats duodenal ulcer or gastric ulcers associated with H pylori infection.
+This component of drug combination therapy effectively treats duodenal ulcer or gastric ulcer associated with H pylori infection.
 It interferes with the synthesis of cell wall mucopeptides during active multiplication, resulting in bactericidal activity against susceptible bacteria.
-Administer with omeprazole or lansoprazole plus clarithromycin in proton pump inhibitor–based triple therapy.
+Administer with omeprazole or lansoprazole plus amoxicillin in proton pump inhibitor–based triple therapy.

 Tetracycline (Sumycin)